zen-xu/ghostty/README.md

 You can cross compile by setting `-Dtarget=<target-triple>`.
 For example, `zig build -Dtarget=aarch64-macos` will build for Apple Silicon macOS.
 Note that not all targets supported by Zig are supported.

-**Note: Zig nightly is required.** Ghostty is built against the nightly releases of Zig.
-The latest released version (0.9.1 at the time of this edit) will NOT work.

 Other useful commands: